TheLandfill/blender-vector-field/README.md

     - `col`: (Optional) By default, vectors are colored by their length.
 If you want to override it, provide this option.

+# Improvements

 I'm probably going to add more to this later, specifically for animation, but not right now.
 If someone were to [pay me](https://ko-fi.com/josephmellor), I might be more motivated to move forward with this script.
 Otherwise, I'm only going to update the script when I need to update it.

+# Contributions

+You can also contribute through the standard github way.
+I will accept any contribution that adds a new feature that adds a new feature or fixes a bug as long as doing so does not lead to unnecessary entanglement with other code bases or systems.
+For example, I will not accept a pull request that generates the json inside the script or tries to get around the json file in any way.
+Adding such code is like tying your shoes together so that you only have to tie them once.
+On the other hand, adding a new feature like animation to the json file is something I'd probably accept, especially if it can be done without breaking compatibility with older versions.